AmrAhmed119/Huffman-Compressor/README.md

      java -jar Huffman.jar d absolute_path_to_input_file
      ```
      - Replace `absolute_path_to_input_file` with the absolute path to the compressed file you want to decompress.
+   - A newly created file will appear in the same directory of the compressed file represent the decompressed file.

 4. **View Compression and Decompression Statistics:**
 Upon Compression and Decompression you can see different statistics about the  file to help you choose the best number of bytes grouped for compression `n` as compressed and decompressed times and compression ratio.